Back

 Step 2.
 Find your USP

-To stand out from competitors and attract a potential audience, breathe a unique selling point (USP) into the app.
+To stand out from competitors and attract a potential audience, incorporate a unique selling point (USP) into the app.
 You can use the following questions that will help find the right USP:

 • What do users like and dislike?